DSU-Digital-Sound-Design/f-25-DAD-222-Audio-Production-I/content/lectures/week-10/electronic-sound-production/_index.md

 ![](basic-waveforms.png)

 {{% note %}}

+### Oscillator in Synthesis

+- **Primary Function**
+  - Generates a waveform at a specific frequency.

+- **Cycle Repetition**
-Oscillator - generate a waveform at a particular frequency.
-They take one cycle of a waveform and repeat it at a rate determined by the MIDI key number.
+  - Takes one cycle of a waveform and repeats it based on the MIDI key number.

+### Fixed Waveform or Wavetable Synthesis

+- **Definition**
+  - A form of synthesis where a fixed waveform is used and repeated.

+- **Simplicity**
-This is called fixed waveform or wavetable synthesis.
-Used alone it is the most simple form of synthesis.
+  - When used alone, it is considered the most basic form of synthesis.

 {{%/ note %}}

 ---